oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental_printf/README.md

      ```
      make fpga
      ```
-3. (Optional) As the above hardware compile may take several hours to complete, FPGA precompiled binaries (compatible with Linux* Ubuntu* 18.04) can be downloaded at <TODO GENERATE it after the review is approved>
+3. (Optional) As the above hardware compile may take several hours to complete, FPGA precompiled binaries (compatible with Linux* Ubuntu* 18.04) can be downloaded at TODO I will GENERATE it after the review is approved

 ### On a Windows* System